GoDaddy Hosting Review 2024 | Website Builder Expert

 Best for Extra Features

-For decades now, GoDaddy has stayed on top as one of the biggest names in web hosting, domain registration, and online marketing.
+For decades now, GoDaddy has been one of the biggest names in web hosting, domain registration, and online marketing.
 GoDaddy offers a ton of services and aims to be a one-stop shop for all of your Internet needs.

 Web hosting and domain name registration doesn’t sound like an exciting business, in fact it sounds downright tame.
 Even so, GoDaddy has managed to stay in the public eye with its infamous Super Bowl commercials and the recreational habits of its founder.